CNCBriefing

 Modern ATC systems on hobby machines typically use 4-8 tool carousel or linear magazine designs.
 Tool change times average 8-15 seconds vs 2-5 minutes for manual changes.
 Over a 50-bit-change project, that's 4+ hours saved.

-Market Position: ATC was the key differentiator between $3K hobby and $15K prosumer machines.
+Market position: ATC was the key differentiator between $3K hobby and $15K prosumer machines.
 That barrier is falling.
 The Carvera (with ATC) and similar machines are pushing automation downmarket.

 Open Questions: